wh1t3cAt1k/whitemath/README.md

 comments.
 Sadly, part of these comments are still in Russian, so feel free to ask for an appropriate translation.

-2. BUGS:
+## 2\.
+BUGS:

 I suspect there are lots of them.
-Most of the functions were in real-life use from one to several times, and after that was happily abandoned.
+Most of the functions were in real-life use from one to several times, and after that were happily abandoned.
 I have never bothered with thorough randomized testing either.

 Please report.

-3. COPYRIGHT NOTES:
+## 3\.
+COPYRIGHT NOTES:

 - The idea of Numeric<T, C> appears to be stolen/rewritten from somewhere.
 My conscience eats me for that, but I just can't find the source.
-- DoubleInfoExtraction.cs is also taken from somewhere.
+- DoubleInfoExtraction.cs is also taken from somewhere, I will happily give credit when possible.
 - There are other bits of code which I didn't care about when I took them from the Web, but it is understood that all their authors deserve at least their name to be mentioned.

 So please report if you find anything.
 You can also tell me what bad boy I was - I really know.

-3.5.
+## 3.5\.
 TOOLS USED:

 3.5.0 - Visual Studio 2012 Ultimate Edition
 3.5.1 - SandCastle for building HTML/CHM files from XML comments: http://shfb.codeplex.com/
 3.5.2 - .NET Code Contracts: http://visualstudiogallery.msdn.microsoft.com/1ec7db13-3363-46c9-851f-1ce455f66970
 3.5.3 - Brain

-4. ALL IN ALL,
+## 4\.
+ALL IN ALL,

 It can already do something: